Union Market: Sports

 In 1931 and 1932, the Union Terminal Market was competing in the local Recreation Duckpin League against other local businesses.
 It is not clear if they did well or not.

 In May 1949, The Evening Star published an article about Billy Edwards and his gym located in Union Market above some of the stores.
 The owner, manager and trainer was a former boxer who was now training the generation of amateur and professionals boxers, both white and black.
 He was nicknamed locally as the "Stillman of the South" after the legendary Lou Stillman of New York City.
 The gym had a boxing ring and would see about 75 fighters come through each day to train.
 On the walls were posters of famous fighters and the radio was turned on all day.
 Edwards would spend his day coaching the boxers and fixing fights on the pay phone.
 He always carried a pocket full of nickels for this purpose and smoked a cigar.
-Billy Edwards had moved his gym from 12th Street and U Street NE and had trained Billy Banks, a black boxer who fought and beat "Baltimore" Joe Soles in the first non-segregated boxing match in Washington, DC on June 22, 1940 in Griffith Stadium.
+Billy Edwards had moved his gym from 12th Street and U Street NE and had trained Billy Banks, a black boxer who fought and beat "Baltimore" Joe Soles in the first non-segregated boxing match in Washington, D.C., on June 22, 1940, in Griffith Stadium.
 Billy Banks went on to be inducted into the D.C.
 Boxing Hall of Fame in 1980.

 Circus

 Prior to the construction of the Union Market Terminal, circuses used the space for their shows.
 It appears this continued after the construction.
 On August 2 and 3, 1933, the Hagenbeck-Wallace Circus came to town.
-In May 1936, it was the Ringling Bros. and Barnum & Bailey Circus who settled there with there menagerie.
+In May 1936, it was the Ringling Bros. and Barnum & Bailey Circus who settled there with their menagerie.
 They returned the following year from May 17 to May 19, 1937.
 The circus later moved to the Washington Coliseum (formally the Uline Arena) but the animals still came by the Market into the 1970s.